appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 16. Switch
 **Description/Summary**: A toggle switch for binary settings in forms, like on/off states.
-Supports colors and thumb customization[28][29].
+Supports colors and thumb customization.

 **Sample Kotlin Code**:
 ```kotlin